mearleycf/learnit/learnit_project/learnit-project-knowledge - Release 1.md

     3. Implementing a strong/robust seed configuration and typing setup so that when we actually do the seed.ts file, we consistently build out a set of data that is as close to a production version of data as possible.
     4. We are using ulidx as the library for generating and accessing our ULID ids on our tables
     5. We're going to use the effect library for a variety of concerns; one of those concerns is schema validation, using effect/Schema (instead of using zod for example)
+    6. Note: Effect no longer requires the _ adapter functionality to interact with generator functions.
+As of version 5.5+ of typescript, it is no longer necessary.
 3. Tailwind & Design decisions:
     1. Will use the inter-veriable font as the primary font
     2. Will use mononoki as the primary code/monospace font